zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

      - The date the payment should :doc:`expire </payments/status-changes>`, in ``YYYY-MM-DD`` format.
        **Please note:** the minimum date is tomorrow and the maximum date is 100 days after tomorrow.

+       After you created the payment, you can still update the ``dueDate`` via the :doc:`Update Payment </reference/v2/payments-api/update-payment>` endpoint.

    * - ``locale``

        .. type:: string